patrick-m-norman/ALS_regional_forest_modelling/README.md

 ## License

 * **`LICENSE`**:  Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
 You are free to share, copy and redistribute the material in any medium or format, and adapt, remix, transform, and build upon the material for non-commercial purposes, provided that you give appropriate credit by citing this repository.
+You may not use the material for commercial purposes.
+We do not guarantee their accuracy or precision of the outputs as they represent modelled data.

 <!-- Add contact information for questions or collaboration -->